hpello/sshmon/docs/tutorial.md

 # ssh -o Port=8022 -o User=ubuntu -o Identityfile=/path/to/key host.example.com
 ```

-## Add your host to SSHmon
+## Add your host to SSHMon

-If you have declared a host in your SSH config like in the previous section, then your SSHmon setup is straightforward: in the SSHmon GUI, add a new Host with ID `my-host`.
+If you have declared a host in your SSH config like in the previous section, then your SSHMon setup is straightforward: in the SSHMon GUI, add a new Host with ID `my-host`.

-If you did not declare it in your SSH config: in the SSHmon GUI, add a new host with ID `my-host`, and set its SSH host to `host.example.com` and config to:
+If you did not declare it in your SSH config: in the SSHMon GUI, add a new host with ID `my-host`, and set its SSH host to `host.example.com` and config to:

 - `Port`: `8022`
 - `User`: `ubuntu`